 UBC VOTES 2019

-This fall, Canadians across the country will head to the polls once again to participate in the federal election.
-In 2015, voter turnout among young people between the ages of 18 and 24 went from 39% to 57%.
-Students are more engaged than ever and voting in greater numbers.
-This year, it will have a critical effect on the election’s outcome, with 18 to 38 year olds representing the single largest voting bloc in the county.
+Actually, YOU have the power to directly impact the outcome of the election.
+In 2015, we saw youth voter turnout increase from 39% to 57%!
+Students are more engaged than ever and voting in greater numbers – but we need to aim higher.
+This year, our vote will have a critical effect on the election’s outcome, with young Canadians aged 18 to 38 representing the single largest voting bloc in the county!
+If students don’t come out to vote, politicians will continue to push aside issues important to young people because they’re not the ones electing them.
+Not anymore.